As we head towards Christmas, I know there will be people getting jittery, What is it about high days and holidays that sends us into FOMO and panic?.

 What is it that I am really hankering after here?
 It isn’t actually toxic liquid, if I handed you a crappy cracked plastic cup with warm cheap wine would you feel the same?
 Doubt it!
 Ask yourself is that I am looking to feel a certain way?
 Do I want to feel more relaxed?
 Chilled, or more confident or energised? (amazing isn’t it that we think alcohol does all things!)

-Once you know what it is you really want, (and sometimes it’s the sweetness in your life) then you can ‘surf the urge’, you’ve heard that expression I’m sure, strengthen the muscle that enables you to pause.
+Once you know what it is you really want, (and sometimes it’s the sweetness in your life rather than the quick ‘hit’ from alcohol or sugar) then you can ‘surf the urge’.
+You’ve heard that expression I’m sure.
+Strengthen the muscle that enables you to pause.
 You can delve into your Sober Toolkit and pull out exactly what you need

-If everyone is enjoying a drink, you can too, but ‘Keep the ritual, change the ingredients!’
+If everyone else is enjoying a drink, you can too, don’t forget my ‘mantra’ ‘Keep the ritual, change the ingredients!’

 Remember the wolf that wins is the one you feed. (even at holiday times)